cal-itp/data-infra/runbooks/infrastructure/rotating-littlepay-aws-keys.md

 `aws iam create-access-key --user-name <username> --profile <profile>`

+You could also use the CLI to create new versions of secrets, but the web UI is very easy to use.

+`gcloud secrets versions add ...`

 ## Disable old credentials and test new credentials
 Disable (*do not destroy*) the old versions in Secret Manager and test the `sync_littlepay` Airflow DAG, which is the primary integration with Littlepay in the v2 pipeline.